prebid/prebid.github.io/privacy.md

 If you are a California resident, please review the following additional privacy disclosures under the California Consumer Privacy Act ("CCPA").

 You have the right to understand how we collect, use, and disclose your personal information, to access your information, to request that we delete certain information, and to not be discriminated against for exercising your privacy rights.
-You may exercise these rights as described in the ["Your Data protection rights"](#data-protection-rights) section above.
+You may exercise these rights as described in the ["Your data protection rights"](#data-protection-rights) section above.

 You also have the right to understand what information we collect, for what purpose, and how we disclose personal information to third parties.
 As described in the [What personal information does Prebid.org collect and why?](#what-personal-info) section, we collect the categories of personal information listed below, and we use and disclose these categories of information for the business purposes described in that section.
 The categories are: